-- I will update Participation grades usually after two or three of those assignments have been due.
-I generally don't give feedback on these, you will just see your grade adjusted if you did the assignment(s).
+- I will update Participation grades usually after two or three have been due.
+I don't give feedback on these, you will just see your grade adjusted if you did the assignment(s).

-- MyITLab grades are computed automatically.
-The course coordinator will import these into the CS101 gradebook periodically throughout the semester, usually after each assignment is due, if we have data available from the MyITLab team.
+- MyLab grades are computed automatically.
+The course coordinator will import these into the CS101 gradebook periodically throughout the semester, usually after each assignment is due, if we have data available from the MyLab team.

 - Grades and detailed feedback are posted to the CS101 View Grades page.
 You should review grades as soon as they are posted.
 Grades may be appealed within 7 calendar days of when they are posted, except for any assignments at the very end of the semester.
 After this time, grades are final.
 All grades for MyLab Bonus Projects are final and may not be appealed.